 What is an Unmetered Bandwidth?

-An unmetered bandwidth means you are allowed to use an unlimited amount of bandwidth as long as you are not causing any concern to the hosting provider itself.
-In other words, you can exceed general bandwidth quota but for only a short period.
+Unmetered bandwidth means you are allowed to use an unlimited amount of bandwidth as long as you are not causing any concern to the hosting provider itself.
+In other words, you can exceed the general bandwidth quota but for only a short period.
 Failing to this causes your account suspended.
 More than 95% of shared web hosting companies use this term to sell their web hosting package.

 What is True Unlimited Bandwidth Usage?

 When a web hosting company allows you to use the bandwidth as much as you want freely, it’s known as “True Unlimited Bandwidth”.
 There are no restrictions what so ever.
 In other words, you can host your website to millions of visitors per month.
-Only 5% of shared web hosting companies have “True Unlimited Bandwidth” feature.
+Only 5% of shared web hosting companies have the “True Unlimited Bandwidth” feature.

 Understanding the Sufficiency of Bandwidth